-Over the last year, we’ve seen a significant increase in companies adopting design systems.
-Sixty-eight percent of companies tell us they use design system,s and I project that number is going to continue to increase in 2019 for three reasons:
+In 2020, 65% of companies told us they use design systems, and I project that number is going to continue to increase for three reasons:

-Second, design systems help power accessibility efforts.
-More firms are recognizing what Forrester calls “The Billion-Customer Opportunity: Digital Accessibility,” and companies can use design systems to help achieve their accessibility goals.
+- Second, design systems help power accessibility efforts.
+More firms are recognizing what Forrester calls the digital accessibility opportunity, and companies can use design systems to help achieve their accessibility goals.
 How?
 By making sure all design elements and code in the system adhere to the Web Content Accessibility Guidelines, it’s less likely that accessibility issues will creep into the organization’s digital experiences.
-At SF Design Week, Adobe, Salesforce, and Twitch all emphasized that accessibility was a key consideration from day one when standing up their design systems.
+Adobe’s Spectrum, Zendesk Garden, VMware’s Clarity, and Westpac GEL are just a few of the design systems that reflect accessibility throughout.

-Third, design systems help indirectly improve talent retention.
+- Third, design systems help indirectly improve talent retention.
 Ask any designer what they like least about their job, and you’re likely to hear things such as “I hate solving the same problem over and over again — like how to lay out a form.”
 Designers leave companies where they’re creating wireframes for the same design problem again and again to go where the work is more challenging and exciting.
 And exciting work means solving complex challenges that someone hasn’t already figured out — like reimagining an entire customer journey or designing an innovative new feature that fulfills an unmet customer need.
-Design systems document design decisions that are already made and can be applied again and again across products so that designers are not caught in this cycle of working on the same problems again and again.
+Design systems document design decisions that have already been made and can be applied again and again across products so that designers are not caught in this cycle of working on the same problems.

 Have you successfully put a design system in place?
 If you have and you’d be willing to share your story, please reach out to me!
 And if you’re just getting started and need some guidance on where to begin, check out our report, Get Your Design System Right: Approach It Like A Product, or feel free to set up an inquiry with me.
 If you aren’t yet a client, download our complimentary guide to setting up a design system, Seize The Design System Opportunity, or explore all our free design resources in the customer experience design hub.